 Now, shifting gears.

 Mid century modern style has experienced a COMPLETE revival and this trend doesn’t seem to be going anywhere.
-Designs that first made an appearance in the 40s and 50s can now be found anywhere from dorm rooms to large family homes.
+Designs that first made an appearance in the 40s, 50s, and 60s can now be found anywhere from dorm rooms to large family homes.
 The sleek lines and lack of embellishment make it easy to integrate with other design styles, too.
-You don’t have to give up the frills of your farmhouse style home to enjoy it.
+You don’t have to give up the frills of farmhouse-chic home to enjoy it.

 Something else that has contributed to the popularity of mid century modern furniture is its affordability.
 You don’t have to shell out $4,000 for an authentic Florence Knoll chair-you can still make your house look like Mad Men on the cheap!